AI4Bharat/IndicNLP-Transliteration/docs/resources.md

 # Dataset
 Datasets were annotated with the help of native language users by [Story Weaver](https://storyweaver.org.in/).

-Xlit - Transliteration Dataset by [Story Weaver](https://storyweaver.org.in/) & [AI4Bharat](https://ai4bharat.org/) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+Xlit - Transliteration Datasets by [Story Weaver](https://storyweaver.org.in/) & [AI4Bharat](https://ai4bharat.org/) are licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]